Arxcis/ProgMatteKompendium/README.md

+## credit
+ - Big thank you to Lecturer at NTNU Gjøvik, Bernt Tore Jensen, for beiing responsible for the curriculum presented here.*

 ## Mission
 - Create a "to the point" kompendium, which covers all topics in the Mathematics for Programming IMT 1121 - spring 2017 NTNU Gjøvik
 - The kompendium should written in such a way that it will be a useful tool to bring on the exam.